-Suddenly your baby is a grown-up facing a whole new raft of challenges – they may be living out of home for the first time, balancing work and study and navigating romantic relationships.
+Growing up isn’t always easy – whether your child is graduating high school, going to university or entering full time employment they may well be faced with a whole new raft of challenges.
+They may be living out of home for the first time, balancing work and study and navigating romantic relationships.
 The list goes on.

-It’s no wonder university students can feel stressed, anxious and irritable sometimes.
+It’s no wonder young adults can feel stressed, anxious and irritable sometimes.
 But when those feelings persist, they can turn into something more serious.

 In fact, one of the largest student surveys into mental health of Australian students found that two thirds of students reported high or very high psychological distress over the past 12 months.

 So, when do you need to be concerned about your child’s mental health?
 Here are some things to look out for when it comes to two of the most common mental health conditions in Australia.

 Given there is a range of anxiety disorders, warning signs can vary.
 Some to look out for include:

 - Constant worrying: Persistent worries or fears that seem excessive for the situation, or always expecting the worst to happen.